 You may be lost, looking for a different page...

-The original Zender group server, dust.ess.uci.edu, was born in September, 1999, for about $10,000.
+The original Zender group server, dust.ess.uci.edu, was born in September, 1999, for about $10k.
 Dell provided a Precision 610 dual Intel Pentium 500 MHz, 1 GB RAM, with 2×36 GB SCSI disks.
 One shot disk, one fried video card, and almost five years later, her 1920×1200 resolution monitor still weighs about ninety-pounds and is as good as it gets. dust's disks whined like spoiled babies, yet they never failed until one week when I was really busy, but that's another story.
 She originally ran Apache 1.x on factory RedHat Linux 6.0.
 Now she runs Apache 2.0.40 on RedHat Linux 9.
-The physical machine dust was retired from active server duty 20041228, and still runs under the alias dirt.
+The physical machine dust was retired from active server duty 20041228, when it was replaced by sand which was renamed dust.
+The original dust continued to run for many years under the alias dirt.

 Here are the usage statistics for dust.ess.uci.edu, courtesy of the webalizer.

 Address questions and comments about this website to Charlie “my surname is zender” Zender